Vibrating Panties Guide and Play Ideas

 -

-Guideline: Use an agreed “pause” hand signal that immediately kills the toy if needed, no questions asked.
+Guideline: We recommend an agreed “pause” hand signal that immediately kills the toy if needed, no questions asked.

 3) The Public Secret (low-risk public)